- 3.5- or 6-hour cruise from Strahan to the Gordon River

 - In the cloudsPhoto by: Peter W

 - The serenity of the Gordon ...Photo by: Peter W

 - Pic of the Gordon RiverPhoto by: rosalie c

 Australia, 03 2013

 - Strahan - Macquarie HarbourPhoto by: Ramesh R

 What You Can Expect

-Cruise through Macquarie Harbour to the Gordon River, where your speed drops as you travel slowly upstream through the Tasmanian Wilderness World Heritage Area.
-See an ancient Huon pine tree hanging over the river, and listen to commentary from your captain about the area’s history and notable figures.
+Setting off from Strahan, glide through Macquarie Harbour to the Gordon River, where the boat will slow for your leisurely trip up the river, passing by the Tasmanian Wilderness World Heritage Area.
+Spot an ancient Huon pine tree on the water, and hear narration from your captain about the history and historical characters of the region.